Could 'predator' Nisbet revive Hibs' season?

 - You can now get Hibernian news notifications in the BBC Sport app - find out more

-Nisbet's right of course, it was only Hibs' third win in 12 league games.
+Nisbet is right of course, it was only Hibs' third win in 12 league games.
 Motherwell still scored twice and could, on another day, have taken something.

 But a week after manager Lee Johnson professed himself "sick of the mediocrity" in front of goal, his main striker delivered the goods.

-It was a textbook display of penalty box finishing.
+It was a textbook display of penalty-box finishing.

 He slipped away from his - admittedly sluggish - markers for his first, got in the right place for a tap-in to score his second, and sprinted across Sondre Solholm Johansen to finish first time for his second treble for Hibs.